Causal Decision Making and Causal Effect Estimation Are Not the Same... and Why It Matters: Distinguishing Between Effect Estimation and Decision Making

-Why are causal effect models so often considered the natural choice for causal decision making?
-We can see clearly that Equation~\ref{eq:assignment_estimand} can be defined in terms of Equation~\ref{eq:effect_estimand}: individuals with a positive CATE should be intervened.
-However, that is based on the true causal effect; models provide estimates, and estimates incorporate errors.
-It turns out that the sorts of errors incorporated in the estimates are critical.
-Moreover, as we discuss in detail, precise causal effect estimation is not necessary to make good intervention decisions, and more precise estimates of causal effects do not necessarily lead to better treatment assignments.
+However, models provide only \emph{estimates} of causal effects, and estimates incorporate errors.
+It turns out that the sorts of errors incorporated by the estimation procedures are critical.
+Moreover, as we discuss in detail, accurate causal effect estimation is not necessary to make good intervention decisions, and more accurate estimates of causal effects may not imply better decisions.

-Another important distinction between causal effect estimation and causal decision making is that the outcome of interest may differ between the two.
-For example, in advertising settings, machine learning could be used to predict treatment effects on purchases with the intent of making treatment assignments that maximize profits.
-Nevertheless, the individuals for whom treatments are most effective (in terms of increasing the likelihood of purchase) are not necessarily the ones for whom the promotions are most profitable~\citep{miller2020personalized,lemmens2020managing}, so making decisions based on CATEs may lead to sub-optimal treatment assignments in these cases.
-On the other hand, when the outcomes of interest in the two tasks match (e.g., when CATEs are defined in terms of profits rather than purchases), making decisions based on the true CATEs (as defined in Equation~\ref{eq:assignment_estimand}) leads to optimal treatment assignments.
-(The problem with estimation errors still stands.)
-For a nuanced discussion on how CATEs may be used to optimize causal decision making under budget constraints, see~\cite{mcfowland2021prescriptive}.
+A second important distinction between causal effect estimation and causal decision making is that the outcome of interest may differ between the two.
+For example, in advertising settings, machine learning could be used to predict treatment effects on purchases with the intent of making treatment decisions that maximize profits.
+However, the individuals for whom treatments are most effective---in terms of increasing the likelihood of purchase---are not necessarily the ones for whom the promotions are most profitable~\citep{miller2020personalized,lemmens2020managing}, so making decisions based on CATEs may lead to sub-optimal treatment assignments in these cases.
+On the other hand, when the outcomes of interest in the two tasks match (e.g., when CATEs are defined in terms of profits rather than purchases), making decisions based on the true CATEs as defined in Equation~\ref{eq:assignment_estimand} once again leads to optimal treatment assignments.
+The problem with estimation errors remains.

+A third distinction is that CDM may involve additional constraints that are critical for the optimization problem at hand.
+For example, targeting the individuals with the largest CATEs may not be optimal when there are budget constraints and costs vary across individuals.
+One way to proceed in such cases is to use machine learning to predict CATEs and then use those predictions to solve a downstream optimization problem that incorporates the business constraints~\citep{mcfowland2021prescriptive}.
+However, recent research suggests that decisions can significantly improve when both the business objective and the business constraints are incorporated as part of the machine learning~\citep{elmachtoub2021smart,elmachtoub2020decision}.